open5e/open5e/source/monsters/tome-of-beasts/K/kot-bayun.rst

 **Challenge** 2 (450 XP)

-**Folk Cure.** A kot bayun’s tales have the effect of a lesser restoration spell at will, and once per week it can have the effect of greater restoration.
+**Folk Cure.** A kot bayun’s tales have the effect of a :ref:`srd:lesser-restoration` spell at will, and once per week it can have the effect of :ref:`srd:greater-restoration`.
 The kot bayun designates one listener to benefit from its ability, and that listener must spend one uninterrupted hour listening to the cat’s tales.
 Kot bayuns are reluctant to share this benefit and must be bargained with